Megaton Documentation

 This config allows the user to set several options which change how the mod is built by the build tool.

-This root of a particular project is the directory that contains the config (Megaton.toml).
+The root of a particular project is the directory that contains the config (Megaton.toml).
 For all values that determine a path, unless otherwise specified, the path is relative to the project root.

 For each key, if a default value/behavior is not specified, the entry is required in the config.